ExpediaGroup/styx/docs/developer-guide/api-overview.md

 The pipeline is made of a linear chain of HTTP interceptors.
 An HTTP interceptor transforms, responds, or runs side-effecting actions on a live HTTP traffic.

 Styx provides some internal interceptors.
-You can also implement own interceptor plugins.
-That's what Styx is for!
+You can also implement your own interceptor plugins.
 An extension point for a custom plugin is the `HttpInterceptor` interface.
 It has only one method:

 ```java